 From what you have read so far, surrender charges can be avoided and other than fees for any optional riders; you pay no administrative fees and operating costs.
 You also should understand the rationale for the index caps.
 They are not fees.
 Rather, they are simply limits on the amount of index-based interest that can be credited to the annuity, and the reason they exist is because since you have zero exposure to market loss in a year that the market index declines, it is reasonable to assume that you will not participate in 100% of the upside.
 If the index increase for any given period is less than the cap rate, then the cap rate has no effect on the interest credit for that period.

-Until recent years the only lifetime income option was "locking in" by annuitizaton.
+Income riders are fairly new to many financial salespeople and until recent years the only lifetime income option was "locking in" your funds by annuitizaton.
 This "locking in" to a stream of income the old way would unfortunately eliminate your liquidity.

 If you select an income rider, the carrier provides you with a guaranteed income for the rest of your life without loosing your liquidity.
 An income that you cannot outlive.
 No other financial instrument can give you an income you can't outlive regardless of how much you put into it.

-If you avoid the surrender charge and do not select any riders, you will pay no fees or operating expenses whatsoever.
+If you avoid the surrender charge and do not select any riders, you pay no commissions, fees or operating expenses whatsoever.

-Only 39 companies represent 98% of all of the business for fixed index annuities in the marketplace; as of the last quarter of 2011.
-We narrow that list even further; they must have not taken any bailout or TARP funds, and they must be at the very top of the financial strength ladder.
+Only 39 companies represent 98% of the business for fixed index annuities in the marketplace.
+We narrow that list even further; they must be at the very top of the financial strength ladder.

 Some of these top carriers have options and riders that set them apart from the others.
 Our job is to match the needs of the client with the most suitable plan for the best fit.
 Some companies have options that are offered starting at age 40 while other plans are not even available after age 55.